SPEAK WITH A TEAM MEMBER (770) 920-6030

 In case the minor receives an inheritance from one or both parents’ estates, then the person requesting to be appointed guardian may also apply to become the child’s conservator.

-They must file a petition with the probate court, which will determine at a hearing who will be designated to fulfil this role.
+They must file a petition with the probate court, which will determine at a hearing which will be designated to fulfill this role.

 Protecting the Interests of Children